-You can also buy this Himalayan sea salt “nasal inhaler” that is infused with essential oils of peppermint, eucalyptus, cajeput, lavender, rosemary and tea tree oil.
+You can also buy this Himalayan sea salt “nasal inhaler” that is infused with essential oils of peppermint, eucalyptus, cajeput, lavender, rosemary, and tea tree oil.
 It’s designed to instantly help you with a stuffy nose and breathing issues.
-It won’t help with anything serious like a bronchospasm, it’s just a nifty little sea salt-based inhaler that you can put in your pocket.
-It might help with alertness, brain power and focus as well as headaches due to the special essential oils.
+It won’t help with anything serious like bronchospasm, it’s just a nifty little sea salt-based inhaler that you can put in your pocket.
+It might help with alertness, brain power, and focus as well as headaches due to the special essential oils.

 I hope this article has helped you.
 Feel free to forward it to a loved one who needs help.
 If you have any products or treatments that you can suggest to others, I’m happy to post a few of your comments here.
 Just email me with your suggestion or remedy at email@example.com.

 Please seek medical attention and proper treatment if you have breathing difficulties.
-The options above are for your consideration, and not intended to treat an asthma attack.
+The options above are for your consideration and are not intended to treat an asthma attack.